Ethylene Oxide (C2H4O)

 Integrated Risk Information System (IRIS) value for ethylene oxide.

 Sterilization of medical devices is an essential aspect of modern medicine.
-There are several technologies to sterilize medical products and devices; however, many medical devices are sterilized using ethylene oxide because they have plastic parts or instrumentation that can be damaged by the steam, high heat or radiation of alternatives.
+There are several technologies to sterilize medical products and devices; however, many medical devices are sterilized using ethylene oxide because they have plastic parts or instrumentation that can be damaged by alternatives such as steam, high heat or radiation.
 The

 Food and Drug Administration (FDA) regulates the sterilization of medical devices such that medical providers have a supply of sterilized medical devices.
 While the FDA has stated that it will be studying alternatives to ethylene oxide sterilization, it has not identified potential alternatives for near term approval.